cwq-proj/OffsetEncoder/README.md

 ### Web Page Preview

 **Full page**
+- Displays the entire web page.
 ![Web Page Full Size](images/webpage-fullsize.png)

 **Error Handling**
-If there are errors due to incorrect inputs:
+- If there are errors due to incorrect inputs.

 ![Encoding and Decoding Error](images/error.png)

 **Successful Encoding and Decoding**
-When encoding and decoding operations are successful:
+- When encoding and decoding operations are successful.

 ![Encoding and Decoding Success](images/success.png)

-### Build Instructions for the entire web application (For Linux)
+### Build Instructions for the web application (For Linux)

 **Requirements:**
-Backend:
+- Backend:
   - JDK 21
   - Maven (for core_encoder)
-Frontend:
+- Frontend:
   - Node.js: >= v21.7.3
   - npm: >= 10.5.0

 1. Clone the repository.

-2. In the root directory, run the following Maven commands to build and test the project:
+2. In the root directory, run the following Maven commands to build the core_encoder and Spring Boot application:
     - Clean and install:
       ```sh
       mvn clean install
       ```

-  - Run tests:
-    ```sh
-    mvn test
-    ```

       Running these commands in the root directory ensures that the parent POM.xml will build the `core_encoder` first, followed by the Spring Boot application.
-Since the Spring Boot application uses files from the `core_encoder`, this ensures that all dependencies are properly resolved.
+As the Spring Boot application uses files from the `core_encoder`, this ensures that all dependencies are properly resolved.

 3. Start the backend Spring Boot application:
-  - Run Spring Boot using Maven.
-From the root directory change into the directory contain Spring Boot:
+    - From the root directory change into the directory containing Spring Boot:
       ```sh
       cd web_application/encoder.backend/
       ```

-  - Run Spring Boot using Maven:
+    - Run Spring Boot using either of the commands below:
       ```sh
       mvn spring-boot:run
       ```

-  - Alternatively, if you're using the Spring Initializr setup, you can run it with:
       ```sh
       ./mvnw spring-boot:run
       ```

-4. Start the frontend React.Js:
+4. Start the frontend React.Js application:

-- In a new shell, from the root directory go to the directory contain React.Js
+  - In a new shell session starting from the root directory, go to the directory containing React.Js
       ```sh
       cd web_application/encoder-frontend/
       ```

-- Run application:
+  - Install dependencies:
-- To start in development mode

       ```sh
+      npm install
+      ```

+  - Run the application either:
+    1. To start in development mode

+        ```sh
         npm run dev
         ```

-- To locally preview a production build
+    2. To preview a production build locally

         ```sh
         npm run build
         npm run preview
         ```

 5. Access the webpage
-- http://localhost:3000 (both development mode and production build are using the same port)
+  - http://localhost:3000 (both development mode and production build are using the same port).

 ---

 ### React.js
-This React application was built using Vite and Tailwind CSS.
-It serves as an introductory user interface that allows users to try out the encoder class on a web page, enhancing user-friendliness.
+The React application was built using Vite and Tailwind CSS.
+It serves as a simple demo that allows users to try out the encoder class on a web page.

 The webpage provides a simple explanation of the encoder and decoder, and it includes functionality to make API calls to the Spring Boot application to encode/decode the text.
 Additionally, client-side validation is implemented to prevent erroneous inputs from being submitted, ensuring a smoother user experience.

 ### Spring Boot Application

-The Spring Boot application is built using Maven and Spring Boot version 3.3.0.
+The Spring Boot application was built using Maven and Spring Boot version 3.3.0.
 It is packaged as a JAR file using JDK 21.

 This application has the following dependencies:
 - Spring Web
 - Spring Boot DevTools
-- Dependency from the core_encoder folder.
-Ensure that it is built by Maven first.
+- Dependency from the core_encoder folder (Ensure that it is built first).

 The application contains a EncoderController class that provides the encode and decode methods.
 Server-side validation has been implemented to ensure that only valid inputs are processed.
 The application was tested using JUnit 5 and Mockito.